 “The core function of a bank is threefold.
 First, to safeguard the customer’s assets.
 Second, to enable their lives – such as helping them make payments or lending money.
 Third, to help them build their wealth.
 Today with regard to the third aspect, there is an emerging sense from customers that banks have moved to selling products, rather than empowering them,” Harjeet Baura, Partner and Asia Pacific Digital Banking Leader, PwC Hong Kong told International Finance.
 How do banks use technology to nudge customers and help them make smarter decisions?
 This is the function the traditional bank relationship manager used to do for customers.

 Another value proposition is convenience.
 An ecommerce company understands its customer’s behaviour, account, and how much the customer is selling to give a loan on the basis of the records it has.
 The value proposition of a virtual bank run by an ecommerce company is that the customer need not present further documents for financial services.
-“A ridehailing company might be able to give a driver a loan to buy a car, because it knows when, where, and how of the way he operates and issue the loan without further documentation.
-These kind of user experiences can drive people towards virtual banks run by the technology companies,” says Varun Mittal of EY
+“A ride-hailing company might be able to give a driver a loan to buy a car because it knows when, where, and how of the way he operates and issues the loan without further documentation.
+These kinds of user experiences can drive people towards virtual banks run by the technology companies,” says Varun Mittal of EY

 Hong Kong – targeting the mobile banking underbanked